benjaminheng/knowledge-base/content/kobo.md

 That said, I wouldn't recommend a Kobo to the average person.
 Kindles are more user-friendly.
 I'm not a fan of Amazon's dominance of books and ebooks, but most people don't care about that.
 I'm not a fan of the closed formats, but again, people don't care about that.

 Kindles make the happy path for the regular, non-technical user very convenient, and so is still my default recommendation.
+For people with strong opinions about how they want to read their books, I'd advise considering other brands before deciding.